 Old fashioned Independence Day Parade followed by entertainment and a fireworks display.

-Where: Parade on Sunset Blvd. in Pacific Palisades between via de la Paz and Drummond St., Entertainment and fireworks at Palisades Charter High School.
+Where: The parade will take place on Sunset Boulevard, between Via de la Paz and Drummond.
+The following events will be held at Palisades Charter High School.

 July 4th Fireworks, Marina Del Rey

-Traditional fireworks extravaganza launched from multiple barges over the main channel in Marina del Rey programmed to patriotic music broadcast over FM radio KXLU, 88.9 and relayed over loudspeakers in Chase Park.
+Traditional fireworks extravaganza launched from multiple barges over the main channel in Marina del Rey.

 Dodgers 4th of July Fireworks Spectacular